TedLivist/weather-scraper/README.md

 ![screenshot](./assets/images/city-forecast.jpg)

 After the user's city has been correctly retrieved, the next display shows a list-like forecast of the user's desired city with a heading like `Abuja Weather Forecast`.
-It comes in four(4) sub-headings: `1 - 3 days` which includes the day of the request, `4 - 7 days`, `7 - 10 days` and `10 - 12 days` - with each containing some description of what the weather forecast is for the period.
+It comes in four(4) sub-headings: `1 - 3 days` which includes the day of the request, `4 - 7 days`, `7 - 10 days` and `10 - 12 days` - with each containing some description of what the weather forecast for that period is.

 ![screenshot](./assets/images/other-cities-forecast.jpg)

 Scrolling down further, weather forecast for five(5) cities near the user's city can be found too.
-In this case, for example, the five cities are Keffi, Nasarawa, Kachia, Kafachan and Minna.
+In this case, for example, the five cities are `Keffi`, `Nasarawa`, `Kachia`, `Kafachan` and `Minna`.
 Now, each city contains sub-heading of the days intervals and a rather brief summary of the weather forecast for each interval.

 ## Built With